bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 they are forgivable.
 I'm also missing the deep integration Emacs had with Linux.
 And who the fuck designed all the official Mac keyboards without a right control key?
-I finally understood why so many Mac users where on vim :smile:
+I finally understood why so many Mac users where on vim

 Btw, remapping the `Caps` to `Control` is not the answer.
 I do it now, I did it on Linux as well.
 You simply not supposed to hit Control + any other key with the same hand.
 It's disruptive to your typing...
-But then again - you should probably do most of your typing will a full sized keyboard :smile:
+But then again - you should probably do most of your typing will a full sized keyboard

 ### Software Development